What Is PACER? A Beginner’s Guide to Federal Court Records

 Professional licensesState licensing boards

-For any person-focused investigation, PACER is one component of a complete search — not a standalone solution.
+For any person-focused investigation, PACER is one component of a complete search.
 Most criminal records, evictions, civil judgments, and family court matters are in state systems that must be searched separately.
+For a consolidated state court record directory covering all 50 states, see PublicRecordHub.

 Common Challenges When Using PACER

-Fragmented court systems: Even within the federal system, cases are stored in individual court databases.
-The PACER Case Locator searches across courts simultaneously, but some older records may not appear in the locator and require direct searching within specific courts.
+Fragmented court systems — Cases are stored in individual court databases.
+The Case Locator searches across courts simultaneously, but some older records may not appear and require direct searching within specific courts.

-Name variations: Federal court records use whatever name was on the filing.
-Misspellings, middle name variations, aliases, and name changes all affect search results.
-Always search multiple name variations.
+Name variations — Federal records use whatever name was on the filing.
+Misspellings, middle name variations, aliases, and name changes all affect results.
+Always search multiple name variants.

-Case numbering: Federal case numbers contain coded information about the court, filing year, and case type.
+Case number format — Federal case numbers contain coded information.
 For example, 1:24-cv-01234 breaks down as: 1 (court division), 24 (filing year), cv (civil case), 01234 (sequential case number).
-Understanding these codes helps identify the court and case type quickly when reviewing search results.
+Understanding this format identifies the court and case type quickly when reviewing results.

 Frequently Asked Questions

 Can you search PACER by name?
 Yes.
-The PACER Case Locator allows searches by party name across all federal courts simultaneously.
-Because federal cases are indexed exactly as filed, it’s important to search multiple name variations — including middle initials, abbreviations, and alternate spellings — to avoid missing records.
+The PACER Case Locator allows name searches across all federal courts simultaneously.
+Search multiple name variations — middle initials, alternate spellings, and prior names — to avoid missing records filed under different versions of the subject’s name.

 Can anyone use PACER?
 Yes.
 PACER is open to the public and requires no legal credentials.
 Any person can create an account and search federal court records.

 Does PACER show state court cases?
 No. PACER covers federal courts only.
-State court cases — which handle most criminal matters, evictions, civil suits, and family law — must be searched through state and county court systems.
+State court cases must be searched through state and county court systems.
+For a consolidated state court directory, see How to Search Court Records Online or PublicRecordHub.

 Can PACER show someone’s assets?
 Indirectly, through bankruptcy filings.
-Bankruptcy schedules require complete asset disclosure under oath and are among the most detailed financial records available in the public record system.
-Outside of bankruptcy, PACER doesn’t directly show asset ownership — but civil litigation records often reveal financial disputes and relationships relevant to any asset investigation.
+Bankruptcy schedules require complete asset disclosure under oath and are among the most detailed financial records in the public record system.
+Outside of bankruptcy, PACER does not directly show asset ownership — but civil litigation records often reveal financial disputes and relationships relevant to asset investigation.
+See How Asset Searches Work.

 How current are PACER records?
-New case information typically reaches the PACER Case Locator on a nightly cycle, while document availability depends on the specific court’s CM/ECF system and any sealing or access restrictions.
+New case information typically reaches the Case Locator on a nightly cycle.
+Document availability depends on the specific court’s CM/ECF system and any sealing or access restrictions.

-What’s the difference between PACER and the PACER Case Locator?
+What is the difference between PACER and the PACER Case Locator?
 PACER is the overall system.
-The PACER Case Locator (pcl.uscourts.gov) is a specific search tool that searches across all federal courts simultaneously — it’s the right starting point for most name-based searches.
-Individual court CM/ECF systems allow deeper access to specific case documents once you’ve identified the right court through the Case Locator.
+The PACER Case Locator (pcl.uscourts.gov) is the search tool that searches across all federal courts simultaneously — the correct starting point for most name-based searches.
+Individual court CM/ECF systems provide deeper access to specific case documents once the right court is identified through the Case Locator.

 Related Guides